 About

-The classroom is one of the places where his thinking takes shape: in critique, in discussion, and in the work of forming arguments under constraint.
+The classroom is one place where this work is tested: in critique, in discussion, and in helping students build judgment under constraint.

 The goal is not reaction, nor advocacy.
 It is clarity.